iCosmosNeuroverse/JETSON_NANO_AI_COMPUTER_2025_GUIDE_AND_CODE/README.md

 ```
 >>> sudo systemctl restart nvargus-daemon
 ```
-#Also, crucially, copy keras.py to a FEIcar/donkeycar/parts/ and replaced when asked. _I modified donkeycar file to accommodate for missing CSI camera frames that cause crash during stream. manage.py was also modified to accommodate as well as do things like add IPcamera support, and crucially enable loading of pretrained model for self driving.
+#Also, crucially, copy keras.py to a FEIcar/donkeycar/parts/ and replaced when asked. _I modified this donkeycar file to accommodate for missing CSI camera frames that cause crash during stream. manage.py was also modified to accommodate as well as do things like add IPcamera support, and crucially enable loading of pretrained model for self driving.
 I used the onboard CSI nano camera, but coded the IPcamera as an alternative to enable external android phone cam to be used as camera source._

+#Also, crucially once more, copy interpreter.py to /Home/FEICar/donkeycar/parts/interepreter.py and replaced when asked. _I modified this donkeycar file to purge a numpy issue related to pretrained model loading.

 9. Navigate: